apify/actor-whitepaper/README.md

   **Or with the notifications/messaging API**
 - Add ideas for the permission system
 - Add more pictures, e.g. screenshots from Apify Store, Input UI, etc.
+- Maybe we should add "API" section to all the programming interface sections, so that this is a complete reference.
+Would be useful also to understand the actor output.